cfengine/documentation/reference/components/cf-serverd.markdown

 **Description:** List of hosts from which the server accepts connections that are not using the latest protocol.

-Set this attribute to the empty list to not allow any incoming connections using legacy protocol versions:
+Set this attribute to an empty list to not allow any incoming connections using legacy protocol versions:

 ```cf3